Fall 2023 applications opened on November 15th

-- Autobiographical Statement: A five to seven page (12 pt font, double-spaced) introspective essay in which you reflect on significant childhood and adult life experiences that have affected your personal development.
+Autobiographical Statement: A four to six-page introspective essay in which you reflect on significant childhood and adult life experiences that have impacted your personal and psychological development.

-- Goal Statement: A one page (12 pt font, double-spaced) statement of your educational and professional interests, goals or passions.
+Goal Statement: A one-page statement of your professional interests, goals, or passions.

-- Interview: Individual and group interviews by invitation from the admissions committee.
+Interview: Individual and group interviews by invitation from the program.